 The Long Con of The Hobosexual

-However, as he mirrors your every move, you’re the one who pays the bills.
+However, as they mirror your every move, you’re the one who pays the bills.
 You’re convinced you’re in the best relationship of your life even though he contributes nothing substantive.
 Meanwhile, they’re pocketing the keys to your home—and draining your savings.
 Outside of your love bubble, they’re still living their fast life—substances, other lovers, and a relentless search for their next host.

-If he’s moving too fast, hiding too much, or seems just a little too eager to move in, take a step back.
-While it may feel good to have a hobosexual by your side and in your bed, remember—he’s just looking for a place to stay, and once the next best opportunity comes along, you might be left with an empty bed and an empty bank account.
+If your romantic interest is moving too fast, hiding too much, or seems just a little too eager to move in, take a step back.
+While it may feel good to have a hobosexual by your side and in your bed, remember—they are just looking for a place to stay, and once the next best opportunity comes along, you might be left with an empty bed and an empty bank account.